infor-cloud/m3-h5-sdk/README.md

 ```

 # <a id="quick-start"></a> Quickstart
 The M3 Odin CLI can be used to create different types of projects.
-The quickstart shows how to create an Angular application project using the Infor IDS (SoHo) components.
+The quickstart shows how to create an Angular application project using the Infor Design System (IDS) components.

-1. Navigate to a folder that should contain the project
+1. Navigate to a folder where you would like to create the project.
 2. Select a project name that adhere to the naming rules, we recommend characters and dashes (only, no space)
 3. Run the 'odin new' command and answer all the questions in the wizard.
 Choose no (which is the default) when asked if dependencies should be installed.
 Other questions include values for M3 H5 URL and ION API URL.
    ```